 2. Improve Your Personal Credit Score

-Regardless of which loan you choose, your personal credit score is going to make a big difference in your ability to get approved.
-Improving your score could open up opportunities to either get financed or to get approved for larger loan amounts.
+Regardless of which loan you choose, your personal credit score will make a big difference in your ability to get approved.
+Improving your score could open opportunities to either get financed or to get approved for larger loan amounts.

-You can typically improve your score by doing these three things:
+You can typically improve your score before applying for a trucking business loan by doing these three things:

 - Verify everything on your credit report is accurate.